thekevinscott/image-labeler/README.md

 `image-labeler` provides autosuggested labels for images or video.
 It relies on a Neural Network, MobileNet, performing inference in the browser to calculate the suggestions.

+It was originally developed for the book [Deep Learning With Javascript](https://dljsbook.com).

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![CircleCI](https://circleci.com/gh/thekevinscott/image-labeler.svg?style=svg)](https://circleci.com/gh/thekevinscott/image-labeler)